-The Modulation is 256 QAM in downlink (low and mid band) with the following exceptions.
-In case of M12, M15 and M16 it is maximum 256 QAM and in case of M14 64 QAM.
+The Modulation is 256 QAM in is in downlink (low and mid band) with the following exceptions.
+In case of M12, M15 and M16 it is maximum 256 QAM and in case of M14 64 QAM.case of all 17 operators (M1-M17) 256 QAM in downlink and 64 QAM in uplink Source: BEREC

-- 190. The average value of the achievable data rate outdoor during peak-time depends on many parameters as for example - a.
-The 5G technology used (aggregated radio channel bandwidth, MIMO order, modulation, transmit power, geometrical parameters of the antenna, etc.); - b.
-The total aggregated radio channel bandwidth, whether it is based on an aggregation of 5G and 4G or on 5G only; - c.
-The number of the end-users who share the same 5G resources, the data rate (tariff) of the services they have subscribed to, and the behaviour of these end-users during peak-time e.g. how intense they use their services; - d.
-The environmental conditions, e.g. the impact of the site on the signal propagation characteristics, interferences, reflections etc.

-5G is also a new technology currently rolled out by the mobile network operators.
-Overall, it follows that considerable variation in the data rates can be expected and is plausible.
+- 192.190.
+The average value of the achievable data rate outdoor during peak-time depends on many parameters as for example - a.
+The LTE Advanced5G technology used (aggregated spectrumradio channel bandwidth, MIMO order, modulation, transmit power, geometrical parameters of the antenna, etc.); - b.
+The total aggregated radio channel bandwidth, whether it is based on an aggregation of 5G and 4G or on 5G only; - b.c.
+The number of the end-users who share the same LTE\5G resources, the data rate (tariff) of the services they have subscribed to, and the behaviour of these end-users during peak-time e.g. how intense they use their services; - e.d.
+The environmental conditions, e.g. the impact of the site on the signal propagation characteristics, interferences, reflections etc. - 5G is also a new technology currently rolled out by the mobile network operators.
+Therefore, some Overall, it follows that considerable variation in the data rates can be expected and is plausible. - 193.
+The average value of the achievable downlink data rate is based on outdoor locations in case of nine operators, on a mix of indoor and outdoor locations in case of four operators and on indoor locations only in case of one operator.
+Three operators did not provide this information. - 194.
+One further operator (M17) provided the range in which the values of the achievable data rate vary and not the average value of the achievable data rate (see Table 10).
+In BEREC's view, this range is very wide and it is thus not possible to base the determination of the performance thresholds 2 on these data. - 195.
+The average value of the achievable downlink data rate outdoor during peak-time varies between 40-100 Mbps and 450-1000 Mbps and .
+In case of three operators (M1 to M3), this data rate is significantly higher (300 Mbps, 450 Mbps) compared to the other operators. - 196.
+Measurement data of NRA internet speed tests (see annex 6) show that in current LTE networks (including LTE-Advanced) during peak-time the downlink data rate is typically (median) 20 Mbps and the highest values (95% percentile) are 70 to 100 Mbps.
+The use of a 'better' LTE technology (more spectrum, more parallel MIMO data streams etc.) may increase these data rates.
+However, it is considered unlikely that an average value of the